webandco/neos-taxonomy/README.md

 ## Structure
 ### Document NodeTypes
-* DocumentTaxonomyStorage
+* DocumentTaxonomyStorage:
     Taxonomy root node (entry point)

-* DocumentTaxonomyVocabulary
+* DocumentTaxonomyVocabulary:
-    You can specify one or many vocabularies with individual access rights or behavior. eg. "Free" for free tagging
+    You can specify one or many vocabularies with individual access rights or behavior.

+    eg. "Free" for free tagging

     eg. "Location" to provide structured taxonomies like country, state, city, ...

-* DocumentTaxonomy
+* DocumentTaxonomy:
     Create new nodes and use them as taxonomies right away.

 * DocumentTaxonomyAbstract (for extending custom nodeTypes) Extend custom nodetypes for more specific FlowQuery expressions.

 ### Content NodeTypes
-* TaxonomyList
+* TaxonomyList:
     A simple view you can use to show a list of nodes matching taxonomies utilized by the "intersect" FlowQuery operator.

 ### Abstract NodeTypes
-* Webandco.Taxonomy:Taxonomy
+* Webandco.Taxonomy:Taxonomy:
     Every nodeType inheriting Webandco.Taxonomy:Taxonomy will be available in the inspector - eg. utilized in the TaxonomyList yaml definition.

 ### Intersect FlowQuery Operation